elmerucr/MC6809/README.md

 ## Introduction

-An emulation library for the MC6809 cpu written in C++.
+A library written in C++ that emulates the MC6809 cpu.
 This software forms the core of [E64](https://github.com/elmerucr/E64), a virtual computer system.
 To use this library, copy the five source files in ```./src/``` to your project.
-This source with some test programs can also be built directly using a standard cmake procedure.
+Using a standard cmake procedure, a small test program will be built.

 ## API